Alice Barbieri

-Alice Barbieri (born January 1, 2001) is an American professional soccer player who plays as a defender or midfielder for USL Super League club Brooklyn FC.
-She played college soccer for the Oregon Ducks and UCLA Bruins before starting her professional career with Italian club Sampdoria.
+Alice Barbieri (born October 29, 2003) is an American professional soccer player who plays as a defender or midfielder.
+She played college soccer for the Oregon Ducks and UCLA Bruins before starting her professional career with Italian club Sampdoria and USL Super League club Brooklyn FC.
 She has been called up to represent Italy at the youth international level.

 Early life

 Barbieri was born in San Jose, California, to parents Arianna Caliari and Alessandro Barbieri.
 She played youth soccer for Mountain View Los Altos (MVLA) SC, where she was second on her team in goals and leader in assists.
 Barbieri attended Leigh High School, where she helped the school's soccer team earn a conference title and advance to a state championship game.
 On the way to the final, Barbieri converted in two penalty shootouts and also scored a goal in the first round of the tournament.
 She earned all-district honors in two out of her four years of high school soccer.